 - Unlimited Contents cover

-- Alternative accommodation provided in case of emergency, unlimited
+- Unlimited alternative accommodation in case of emergency

 John Lewis also provide specialist home insurance which offers:

 - Specialist cover for additional homes, holiday homes and buy-to-let properties, both UK and abroad